MeteoValue/MeteoValueLive-Android/README.md

 The License text can be found inside the [[ICON_LICENCE.txt]] file

+## MeteoValueLive Logo Copyright

+The copyright of the MeteoValueLive Logo used inside the app icon and NavigationDrawer and all other places where it is used, is copyrighted by "CMF Climate Media Factory UG (haftungsbeschränkt)".

 ## License

-The source code of this Android application is licensed under the MIT Licence.
+The source code of this application is licensed under the MIT Licence.

-The License text can be found inside the [[LICENCE.txt]] file
+The license text can be found inside the [[LICENCE.txt]] file